-- 1.10 Counsellors refrain from beginning any type of romantic and/or sexual relationship with former clients, spouses and/or partners, or family of these clients for a minimum of 3 years following termination of the counselling relationship or last professional contact. - The 3-year period should be extended indefinitely if the situation, diagnosis or vulnerability of the client suggests the possibility of exploitation on the basis of trust and dependency inherent in the counselling relationship. (adapted from BCACC, 2014, p.
-8) Counsellors, in all such circumstances, clearly bear the burden to ensure that no such exploitative influence has occurred, record the plan of action to ensure the protection of the former client, and to seek consultative assistance.
+- 1.8 Romantic Relationships-Current: Counsellors abstain from forming romantic relationships and from all sexual intimacy with current clients, spouses and/or partners, or family of these clients.
+Counsellors do not counsel persons with whom they have had a romantic and/or sexual relationship. - 1.9 Romantic Relationships-Former: Counsellors refrain from beginning any type of romantic and/or sexual relationship with former clients, spouses and/or partners, or family of these clients for a minimum of 3 years following termination of the counselling relationship or last professional contact.

+The 3-year period should be extended indefinitely if the situation, diagnosis or vulnerability of the client suggests the possibility of exploitation on the basis of trust and dependency inherent in the counselling relationship.
+(Adapted from BCACC, 2014, p.
+8) Counsellors, in all such circumstances, clearly bear the burden to ensure that no such exploitative influence has occurred, record the plan of action to ensure the protection of the former client, and seek supervision in consultation with a certified supervisor.
 (CCPA Code of Ethics, 2007, p.
-9) - 1.11 Dual relationships Counsellors are aware that dual relationships are unavoidable in most contexts in which we work.
-When such relationships exist, counsellors are aware of their obligation to be accountable to the client in their conduct within the relationship.
-Counsellors take appropriate professional precautions such as role clarification, informed consent, consultation, and documentation to ensure that judgment is not impaired and no exploitation occurs.
-The counsellor engages in a discussion with the client to explore the implications of the dual relationship, and if necessary, also consults colleagues and supervisors.
-Ethical pitfalls in such a situation include conflict of interest, emotional entanglement, impaired objectivity, and exploitation of the trust and dependency inherent in the counselling relationship.

-The Counsellor should take all reasonable steps to resolve the issue in a timely manner.
+9)